The Suicide Awareness Council of Wellington-Dufferin is about HOPE.

-Since 1999, we have worked toward breaking down the stigma associated with suicide by providing practical resources, creating opportunities for dialogue, knowledge sharing, and building community partnerships.
+Since 1999, we have worked toward breaking down the stigma associated with suicide by providing practical resources, creating opportunities for dialogue, education, knowledge sharing, and building community partnerships.

 Helping reduce suicide and its impact on our communities.